avisi/techday_archives/starter/README.md

-Creating a native image of a Micronaut application
+install the native-image Creating a native image of a Micronaut application

 Install Micronaut using:

+gu install native-image

 brew update